Get notified of page updates

 • At 2 years, the risk of death was 34% lower for participants treated with the tucatinib-combination.
 Improved overall survival was seen in all groups: hormone receptor-positive and receptor-negative patients, participants younger and older than age 65, white and non-white patients, and those with and without brain metastases.

-• At 1 year, the risk of disease progression or death was 52% lower among participants with brain metastases in the tucatinib-combination group compared to those in the group.
+• At 1 year, the risk of disease progression or death was 52% lower among participants with brain metastases in the tucatinib-combination group compared to those in the placebo group.

-• Almost twice as many participants treated with the tucatinib-combination experienced a reduction in the size or a disappearance of their cancer compared to the group.
+• Almost twice as many participants treated with the tucatinib-combination experienced a reduction in the size or a disappearance of their cancer compared to the placebo group.

 • Most of the adverse events that occurred were not severe.
 These included diarrhea, hand-foot syndrome, nausea, fatigue and vomiting.
 These events are similar to the effects that occur with related tyrosine kinase inhibitor (TKI) drugs but they appear less frequently with tucatinib, suggesting that it may be a better TKI inhibitor for breast cancer treatment.